 Perhaps the most beneficial consequence of improving access to vaccines is reducing illness and death from COVID-19.
 This potential outcome can prove especially significant to minority communities who have a history of shorter lifespans and more illnesses which can sometimes be attributed to lack of high quality healthcare.

-Minority groups typically have greater exposure to COVID-19 due to factors like physical environment, housing, and occupation, according to the Centers for Disease Control and Prevention (CDC).
+Some individuals within minority groups typically experience greater exposure to COVID-19 due to factors like inadequate physical environment, congested housing, and holding certain occupations, according to the Centers for Disease Control and Prevention (CDC).
 A higher percentage of people from racial and ethnic minority groups live in crowded housing, and people in these groups disproportionately work in key work settings without opportunities to self-isolate.

 Data from the CDC shows the stark disparity in hospitalization rates for people diagnosed with COVID-19.
 About 1,038 per 100,000 American Indian or Alaska Natives were hospitalized in relation to COVID-19.
-In comparison, hospitalizations across racial and ethnic groups in the United States were as follows:
+In comparison, hospitalizations across racial and ethnic groups in the U.S. were as follows:

-CDC data also shows that Black and Hispanic COVID-19 sufferers are disproportionately more likely to die from COVID-19.
+CDC data also shows that Black and Hispanic COVID-19 patients are disproportionately more likely to die from the virus.
 While Hispanic individuals make up about 20% of the population, they account for nearly 40% of COVID-19-related deaths.
 The American population is about 13.4% Black, but African Americans have accounted for over 20% of COVID-19 deaths.

 This data shows how imperative it is to close the gap in these disparities and create an environment where COVID-19 infections and deaths are rare across all racial and economically and geographically situated groups by making the vaccine more available to those in need.

 What Is Being Done to Address These Obstacles?